 The problems raised by Einstein and his colleagues in 1935 addressed the almost philosophical foundations of QM but had no direct experimental implications.
 The situation changed in 1964 when John Bell proposed inequalities, deduced from hypotheses very close to those discussed by EPR, and which could be tested experimentally on entangled pairs of particles \cite{Bell}.
 This stimulated a long series of experiments, starting in 1972, with highlights in 1982 and 2015 \cite{Aspect}, that fortunately concluded with the Nobel Prize awarded in 2022 to Alain Aspect, John Clauser and Anton Zeilinger, `for experiments with entangled photons, establishing the violation of Bell's inequalities and pioneering quantum information science'.
 We are not going to tell this story here, since it has been the subject of many articles and books, but rather consider the question: {\bf what is ultimately the content of Bell's hypotheses, leading to these inequalities, and now dismissed by observations?} Many possible answers have been proposed, but we will now develop one that is in line with the content of the previous sections.
 2mm

-In our view \cite{inference}, the Bell perspective is that regardless of the limitations of actual measurements, the underlying reality should have a definite configuration, described by some local hidden variables (LHV), that fully specifies everything that can/will happen.
+A possible understanding of Bell's perspective is by telling that regardless of the limitations of actual measurements, the underlying reality should have a definite configuration, described by some local hidden variables (LHV), that fully specifies everything that can/will happen.
 The existence of a physical mechanism producing an effect from LHV as a cause is very generally true in classical physics, and it is also built in the use of classical probability theory.
-It means that even if the values of the LHV are not known, they are supposed to exist as the ‘hidden cause'.
+It means that even if the values of the LHV are not known, they are supposed to exist as the `hidden cause'.
 Such an explanatory mechanism is generally called the {\it completeness of inference} {(or predictive completeness), given the hidden parameters \cite{inference}.
-Let us emphasize that this predictive completeness} does not mean fully knowable determinism but ontological determinism { i.e. existence of a fundamental underlying predictable mechanism}, as expressed by Laplace's demon or by Einstein's famous quote ``God does not play dice''.
+Let us emphasize that this predictive completeness} does not mean fully knowable determinism but ontological determinism { i.e. the existence of a fundamental underlying predictable mechanism}, as expressed by Laplace's demon or by Einstein's famous quote ``God does not play dice''.
 What is at stake is thus the possibility to specify everything that will happen, in a classically deterministic or { at least in a} probabilistic theory, which is also assumed by Bell to be local.
-Another way to state it is to tell that randomness has an ‘ignorance interpretation': like in tossing a coin, the result is random, but in principle knowing all the initial parameters and the laws of dynamics should allow one to predict the result with certainty.
+Equivalently, one may tell that randomness has an ``ignorance interpretation": like in tossing a coin, the result is random, but in principle knowing all the initial parameters and the laws of dynamics should allow one to predict the result with certainty.
 2mm